ammdias/finctrl/MANUAL.md

   - **AMOUNT** (*positional*): the amount of this parcel;
   - **tags** (*optional*): list of tags to be added to this parcel.

 #### add transfer

 Adds two transactions to the database.
-The first removes the amount from an account and the second adds it to the other account, effectively transfering it from one to the other.
+The first removes the amount from an account and the second adds it to the other account, effectively transferring it from one to the other.

     > add transfer of AMOUNT [descr TEXT] [date DATE] [tags LIST]